StarCycle/SimplePPO/readme.md

  - `env.py` contains a "filling grid" environment.
 There are several grids.
 If the agent fills a blank grid, it will receive a reward of +1, otherwise the reward will be -1.
  - When you use multiple GPUs, the number of GPUs should be smaller or equal to the number of parallel environments.
+ - I am using `gym.vector.AsyncVectorEnv` to create parallel environments with multiprocessing.
+However, debugging a  multiprocessing program is complicated.
+Thus, I advise you to switch to `gym.vector.SyncVectorEnv` during debugging, which only uses multithreading.
+ - Current multi-GPU capability can work but is quite slow.
+I will improve it.

 ### Citation